Step1: Connect Zapier to Podio

 Step 2: Adding An Action To Your Zap

 Next what you’ll need to do is create a Zap.
-Again if you do not know how to do this please read Third Party Services – Zapier.
+Again if you do not know how to connect to Zapier, read Third Party Services – Zapier.

-Once you have your Zap created, on the left side of the page you’ll see 2 boxes.
+Once you have your Zap, clicking a Zap from the list will reveal 2 boxes.
 The first is called a Trigger, that is what you create when you first start making a Zap and where you connect the forms on your website to Zapier.
 The second is called a Action, here is where you’ll connect Podio so that the information from your forms will be sent to your Podio account.

 The setup for the Action step is very similar to the Trigger.